arukusuiinpu/arukusuiinpu/README.md

 - Moscow Aviation Institute (MAI) for biotechnical systems and technology admittee!
 - So far covered C#, Python and Java on a level deep enough to consider adding them to this list in the first place
 - Looking forward to collaborations, my personal programming style might be a bit chaotic, but I'm willing to learn to produce collaborative code
+- Wanna learn R in the near future
+- Want to build a hybrid shader language (tighter integration between GPU code and CPU code, maybe even with the support of coding both sides in the same script)
 - Want to learn Assembly and the caveats of low-level code

 #### Feel free to contribute to any of my projects!